Washington Island, Door County, Wisconsin

-Washington Island is a town in northern Door County, Wisconsin, United States, with a population of 708 at the 2010 census.
+Washington Island is a town in northern Door County, Wisconsin, United States, with a population of 777 at the 2020 census.
 The unincorporated communities of Detroit Harbor and Washington are located in the town.

 The town of Washington Island is made up of a group of small islands that includes Plum Island, Detroit Island, Hog Island, Rock Island, Pilot Island, Fish Island, and the largest, Washington Island.
 The majority of the population of the town lives on Washington Island and many of the other smaller islands are partly or entirely protected areas with no year-round population, if any at all.
 As a result, the area is rarely if ever referred to as the town of Washington or just Washington; more commonly the names of the individual islands are used as a reference.

 Most of the people who settled on Washington Island were Scandinavian immigrants, especially Icelanders.
 Today, Washington Island is one of the oldest Icelandic communities in the United States and among the largest outside of Iceland itself.

 Geography

-According to the United States Census Bureau, the town has a total area of 125.5 square miles (325.0 km^{2}), of which, 25.5 square miles (66.0 km^{2}) of it is land and 100.0 square miles (259.0 km^{2}) of it (79.69%) is water.
+According to the United States Census Bureau, the town has a total area of 125.5 square miles (325.0 km^{2}), of which 25.5 square miles (66.0 km^{2}) is land and 100.0 square miles (259.0 km^{2}) (79.69%) is water.

 The land area is composed of Plum Island, Detroit Island, Washington Island, Hog Island, Pilot Island, Fish Island, and Rock Island.
 Washington Island is the largest in a chain of islands (which are collectively referred to as the Potawatomi Islands) extending across Lake Michigan between the Door Peninsula in Wisconsin and the Garden Peninsula in Delta County, Michigan.
 These islands are outcroppings of the Niagara Escarpment.